Coronavirus in US: 3 members of White House virus task force possibly exposed to COVID-19

-Two members of the White House coronavirus task force have placed themselves in quarantine after having contact with someone who has tested positive for COVID-19.
+Three members of the White House coronavirus task force, including Dr. Anthony Fauci have placed themselves in quarantine after having contact with someone who has tested positive for COVID-19.

 The officials' concern about infection is another stark reminder that not even one of the nation's most secure buildings is immune from the virus.